luigidcsoares/dotfiles/README.md

             # Optional

-            You may want to automate the process with direnv:
+            You may want to automate the last step with direnv:

             - Run `echo "use flake" > .envrc`
             - Run `direnv allow`